kubeshop/testkube/docs/docs/test-types/executor-playwright.md

 # Playwright

 [Playwright](https://playwright.dev/) is an end-to-end testing and automation framework developed by Microsoft.
-Starting from the Testkube Helm chart version 1.9.5, it is now possible to use Testkube to manage your Playwright tests inside your Kubernetes cluster.
+Starting from the Testkube Helm chart version 1.9.5, it is possible to use Testkube to manage your Playwright tests inside your Kubernetes cluster.

 ## Running Playwright Tests